 As Immigration Attorneys we have seen firsthand how these agencies often overstep and exceed their authority.
 For example, USCIS regularly (more so under the prior administration) challenges the prevailing wage.
 Well hold on, that’s not their job.
 Dol determines the appropriate wage.
 Despite this USCIS has attempted to argue that certain positions are not filed under the correct wage or the SOC Code.
 I have seen DOL try to argue that a green card candidate is not qualified at the labor certification/PERM stage, even though USCIS is responsible for determining whether an applicant is qualified or not.

-John is from the UK and has found an employer in the US willing to sponsor him for a green card for future employment for the position of software developer.
+John is from the UK and has found an employer in the US willing to sponsor him for a green card for future employment in the position of software developer.
 His immigration journey involves the approval processes of DOL, USCIS, and DOS.

-Firstly, his employer must obtain a certified labor application from the DOL to demonstrate that they have made a good faith effort to recruit U.S workers and that there are no qualified U.S workers willing and able to fill the position.
+Firstly, his employer must obtain a certified labor application from the DOL to demonstrate that they have made a good-faith effort to recruit U.S. workers and that there are no qualified U.S. workers willing and able to fill the position.
 This includes requesting a prevailing wage and applying to the DOL for certification.
 DOL will review the requirements for the position and ensure that the Employer has carried out the necessary recruitment activities.

 Once DOL certifies the labor application, the employer shifts focus to USCIS by filing an immigrant petition (Form I-140).
-In doing so the Employer must show they have an approved labor certification, that John is qualified for the position of Software Developer and that they have the financial ability to pay the determined wage.
+In doing so the Employer must show they have an approved labor certification, that John is qualified for the position of Software Developer, and that they have the financial ability to pay the determined wage.
 Because John is outside of the US the Employer will request that the approved I-140 be sent to the US Consulate in London.

 Upon I-140 approval, John will need to attend an interview in London at the Consulate, and this is where DOS comes in.
 The consulate, under DOS jurisdiction, must now determine whether John is eligible to be issued an immigrant visa.
 Barring any disqualifying factors, such as a criminal record, DOS issues the visa.
-However, bear in mind that just because DOL has issued a certified labor, USCIS has approved the I-140, this doesn’t automatically mean that John will be issued a visa.
+However, bear in mind that just because DOL has issued a certified labor, and USCIS has approved the I-140, this doesn’t automatically mean that John will be issued a visa.
 John could be denied a visa if he does not meet the admissibility criteria.

 After arriving in the U.S. using the issued visa, USCIS finalizes the process by granting John a green card, signifying his permanent resident status.”